As of April 2020, Father Silouan has returned from service in the Philippines.

 I want to take this opportunity to thank you for your generous support for the mission!
 You have literally made this miracle possible, and I pray God will reward you abundantly!
 Every month, we have been receiving your tax-deductible donation for the mission at Saint John of San Francisco Orthodox Church.
 This initially was the budget for my own travel and living expenses; lately as more clergy have been ordained, my travel expenses have decreased and your monthly gift has been used increasingly for projects and for charitable relief.
 Now that I am coming home, it is time to ask you how you would like to proceed with your monthly giving to the mission.

-I am to be assigned to a parish in Washington State, and the Philippine Mission bank account will now be managed by the treasurer of Saint John Orthodox Church in Kennewick, Washington; all donations will be forwarded to the Philippine Diocese for use in charitable relief, building projects, or clergy support as needed.
+I am to be assigned to a parish in Washington State, and the Philippine Mission bank account will now be managed by the treasurer of Saint John Orthodox Church in Kennewick, Washington; all donations will continue to be forwarded to the Philippine Diocese for use in charitable relief, building projects, and clergy support.

 May I ask to hear from you regarding your monthly gift?

 If you intend to continue to partner in the work in the Philippines, then glory to God!
-I will put you in touch with Father David Grubbs, head of the Philippine Diocese’s Department of Charity and Social Ministries, who will be putting these donations to work for the poorest members of our mission communities.
+I will put you in touch with Father David Grubbs, head of the Philippine Diocese’s Department of Charity and Social Ministries, and Father Cornily (Molev), the secretary of the diocese and rector of the parish in Davao City.
+They will continue putting these donations to work for the poorest members of our mission communities.

 But I am no longer in the Philippines, and it would not be right to continue receiving your donations for that purpose without consulting you.
 You will be able to update or end your monthly giving at any time by signing into your account at PayPal.com — or just let me know what you’d like to do, and I can update or cancel your monthly gift from here.